Healthy Homes Assessment Pakowhai

 building insulation inspection

-A dry and warm home is an ideal home
+A cozy dry home is an ideal house

 Insulation Pakowhai

-Insulation needs to meet the R-values that are appropriate for your region.
+Insulation requirements to meet the R-values of your area.

-• Zone 2 – the remainder of the North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3
+• Zone 2 – the remainder part of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3

-Learn more about the Healthy Homes insulation quality.
+Learn more about the Healthy Homes insulation standard.

 Pakowhai Moisture Ingress & Drainage